 Join our Circle:

-The Institute for STEM Education and the Teaching Mentoring Program Committee are proud to announce the start of Clarkson University’s Teaching Circles Program.
-Teaching circles are intentional communities who share concerns and interests related to teaching.
+Teaching circles are intentional communities at Clarkson who share concerns and interests related to teaching.
 They are safe spaces in which colleagues (1) generate and share developments related to teaching, (2) ideate innovations or interventions designed to enhance student learning, (3) seek scholarly research and resources to inform and support implementation of trials.

 Suggest a circle topic or start your own: Our aim is to grow the number of circles based on topics and interest from within the Clarkson community.
 You can help shape this program with your willingness to get involved.
 Suggest a topic, facilitate a circle or contribute suggestions.
 More on this in Moodle.